stonehouseai/stonehouseai.github.io/README.md

 Stonehouse Studio aims to develop tools to restore trust and integrity to the online interview in the age of AI.

-Sometimes, we also call it as "Stonehouse AI Studio".
+Sometimes, we call ourselves as "Stonehouse AI Studio".

 ## Product: Interview Proctor